carkod/jobhub/README.md

 ### Others

+- Full testing of CVs and Projects
 - Refactor SysMessage component.
 Use Redux actions {type: actionName, data: ...} to pass notification messages, reducer format (switch and return) - single component for all sysmessages
+- message/disable button when no file has been uploaded  (this.filename === undefined)

 ***